Voluntary school contributions and elective subject contributions

 Principals determine the level of voluntary school contributions in line with published departmental advice and in consultation with their school communities.

-These contributions are voluntary.
-The payment of voluntary school contributions is a matter for decision by parents and carers.
+The payment of voluntary school contributions is at the discretion of parents and carers.

 Schools must not deny any student the opportunity to meet syllabus requirements because of non-payment of voluntary school contributions.

-Schools may request contributions for elective subjects that go beyond the minimum requirements of the curriculum.
+Elective subject contributions are those the school requests from parents and carers for elective subjects in which the student is enrolled, for resources that go beyond the minimum requirements of the curriculum.

 Parents and carers who are unable to pay elective subject contributions because of financial hardship may be eligible for assistance from the school.